mseaman26/Ultra-Secure-Password-Generator-by-Mike-Seaman/README.md

 ## Notable Methods
 - Function declarations and calls
-- Global and local variable
+- Global and local variables
 - If/then statements
 - "for" loops
 - Work with arrays including methods and nested arrays